MatzoMT/cs1302-arcade/README.md

 * [Reference Manual](https://git-scm.com/docs) - alternative to the manual pages for `git`
 * [Pro Git (Book)](https://git-scm.com/book/en/v2) - contains a lot of good examples
 * [Version Control by Example (Book)](https://ericsink.com/vcbe/index.html) - excellent introduction to version control by Eric Sink

+# Appendix - Starter Code

+While you may be comfortable creating a standard desktop application using JavaFX, you may be less familiar with how to put together a game.
+To illustrate some of the graphical capabilities of JavaFX, including event handlers for mouse and keyboard input, some starter code has been provided. **Please read, compile, and execute the starter code.**
+You are not required to use the starter code as a foundation for your program; however, you are required to meet the Project Structure absolute requirement.

 # Appendix - Workflow